Keon-Kim-0/physics-engine.js/README.md

 Entertaining creative front end application.
 Creative and challenging front end project.
 Extensive and great use of Class objects.
-Co use of libraries, just pure javascript.
+No use of libraries, just pure javascript.